MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating.md

 ![alt text](/assets/images/foo.svg)
 ```

-The SVG file should have structure like this
+The SVG file should have structure like this:

 ```xml
 <svg id="svg" version="1.1" width="..." height="..." viewBox="..."